If you've ever asked these questions, this is a good place for you.

 If you click on this link, you can have a free sample of the types of detailed tutorials that are on Fireworking, with this beginner's project; "Making Fairy-Fountains".
 Below is an accompanying video for that project:

 If you click on the Forum tab above the photos, you can peruse the topics we discuss.
 To actually see that content, and to participate in the Forum, please subscribe.
 The Forum is really hopping, with lots of conversations and good input from lots of great pyros.
-As of 7/4/14, there are over 2700 topics being discussed, with about 45,000 posts in the Forum, made by over 600 subscribers.

 The Articles tab will allow you to see the Table of Contents of all the existing and planned articles, which represent an evolving book on fireworking.